creatorfromhell/track-dev/Standards.md

 *General

 ## Modification
-The Trackr Code Quality Standards may change from time to time, because of this, it is the sole responsibility of each contributor to stay up-to-date on these standards when making modifications to the Trackr Source Code.
+The CFH PHP Code Quality Standards may change from time to time, because of this, it is the sole responsibility of each contributor to stay up-to-date on these standards when making modifications to the project's source code.

 ## Last Modified
-The Trackr Code Quality Standards were last modified on March 3rd, 2015.
+The CFH PHP Code Quality Standards were last modified on March 3rd, 2015.